 With its massive size and gentle nature, the Shire Horse is a breed that commands attention.
 Known as the “gentle giants” of the equine world, these animals have an average height of 16.2 hands and weighing over a ton.
 Despite their imposing size, Shire Horses are known for their calm temperament.
 However, owning one of these magnificent creatures doesn’t come cheap, with an average cost of around $5,000.

 Let’s explore the history, characteristics, and uses of the Shire horse breed.

 What is a Shire Horse?

 The Shire Horse is a horse breed derived from the UK.
 It’s one of the largest and tallest draft horse breeds.
-The equines were commonly used as working horses.
-They were powerful enough to pull farm equipment.
-Nowadays, Shires are also used for leisure riding and forestry.
+The equines are commonly used as working horses and for leisure riding.
 The Shire height is 16,2 to 18 hands tall and weight is around 1,800 to 2,500 pounds.

 Shires were commonly used in farm work.
-These animals were excellent for pulling, plowing, and as dray horses.
+The staple breed of horse was excellent for pulling, plowing, and as dray horses.
 The first mentions of using a draught horse in farming in London were as early as the 12th century.

 In the 16th century, Shires were used as war horses.
 Stallions were transporting gunpowder to the battles.
 This draft breed was still more favored in farm work though.

 Soon after, Dutch engineers brought Friesians to England.
 Friesian Horses took a significant part in developing Shire Horses.
 As a result, the Old English Black Horse occurred in the 17th century.
 Unfortunately, it’s an extinct horse breed.